entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 ## EntandoDatabaseService

 By default, the Entando Operator deploys one of either the MySQL or PostgreSQL database Docker images for every custom resource that requires a database.
-Many customers may however have existing infrastructure for their databases which they may want to leverage.
+Many customers may, however, have existing infrastructure for their databases which they may want to leverage.
 The EntandoDatabaseService custom resource allows customers to deploy a Service that points to an external database.
-When deploying one of the Entando custom resources that require a database, the Entando Operator will look for EntandoDatabases in the same namespace, and if it finds one with the same `spec.dbms` setting as the database required by the custom resource , it will create a dedicated schema/username/password combination for the custom resource and point the deployment emanating from custom resource to this external database.
+When deploying one of the Entando Custom Resources that require a database, the Entando Operator will look for EntandoDatabases in the same namespace.
+If it finds one with the same `spec.dbms` setting as the database required by the custom resource, it will create a dedicated schema/username/password combination for the custom resource and point the deployment emanating from Custom Resources to this external database.

 * Custom Resource Definition: [EntandoDatabaseService](https://github.com/entando-k8s/entando-k8s-custom-model/blob/master/src/main/resources/crd/EntandoDatabaseServiceCRD.yaml)